-The Program will verify completion of the repairs with an ISI.
+The Program will verify completion of the repairs prior to reimbursing the applicant.
+The Program reserves the right to verify the completion of repairs with an additional inspection.

 6.5.2 Reimbursement Plus Rehabilitation

 Upon completion of the ISI, if an eligible property is found to have \$5,000 or more in remaining repair costs, the homeowner must accept Rehabilitation assistance as a condition of receiving reimbursement of repair expenditures incurred prior to program application.
 Homeowners may receive a reimbursement of up to \$50,000 for eligible repairs after consideration of all potential duplicate sources of benefit.
 Applicants who accept reimbursement for eligible costs and have unmet repair needs shall use a contractor selected and assigned by the Program and must abide by all rules and provisions of the Rehabilitation program.
 If the Program is not able to fully fund the necessary remaining rehabilitation expenses with CDBG-DR funds, the Reimbursement payment will be applied to the gap.
 Any remaining gap must be paid by the homeowner and placed into escrow prior to the Program initiating rehabilitation activities.
 Any reimbursement funds remaining after the gap is filled will be issued to the homeowner.